KINCH3RO/weather.io_API/README.md

 ## Requirement

-OpenWeatherMap API key you get one from [here](https://openweathermap.org/api)
+OpenWeatherMap API key you can get one from [here](https://openweathermap.org/api)

 ## Setup